All other Applicants

 NOTE: If you are unable to obtain official copies of your transcripts and other documents because of a situation you cannot control, you must submit a letter explaining your situation and you may give certified, true copies of your original documents.

-After we have reviewed these required documents, we will notify you by email regarding your application, and will outline any additional requirements.
+After your application has been reviewed by the Registration Committee, we will notify you by email regarding their decision, and we will outline any additional requirements.

 Our standard requirement upon review of documentation is successful completion of an exam.
 Further information regarding exam requirements is available here.

 NOTE: You are responsible for the cost of writing the examination, and the results are valid for up to five years from the date you successfully passed the exam.